Tyrrrz/YoutubeDownloader/Readme.md

 YoutubeDownloader is an application that lets you download videos from YouTube.
 You can just copy-paste URLs of any videos, playlists or channels and download them directly to a format of your choice.
 It also supports searching by keywords, which is helpful if you want to quickly look up and download videos.

+This application uses the [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) library under the hood to interact with YouTube.

 ## Download

 - **[Latest release](https://github.com/Tyrrrz/YoutubeDownloader/releases/latest)**